Tourism Abbotsford COVID-19 Advisory

 - Keep up to date on virtual and in person events by checking out our events calendar at tourismabbotsford.ca/events

-Our Visitor Centre kiosk in the Abbotsford International Airport is now open Mondays, Thursdays and Fridays from 9am-12pm for in person assistance.
+Our Visitor Centre kiosk in the Abbotsford International Airport is now open Monday to Friday from 9am-5pm for in person assistance.
 We are still available to answer your questions by phone at 604.859.1721, on our chat tool found on our website here, or by connecting with us on social media.
 These channels aren’t monitored 24 hours a day, but we will respond in a timely manner.

 Many of our local businesses are staying open to serve our community by altering how they service their customers.
 The City of Abbotsford’s Economic Development team has put together an up-to-date list of these businesses: https://caed.abbotsford.ca/covid-19-business-support/#openbusiness